 Beavers tend to construct most during autumn, probably in preparation for winter.
 Beavers build their dams at the narrowest point of a stream.
 The shallowest water can be to support a beaver lodge is 0.6-0.9 meters, this is so that it cannot be blocked by ice in winter and so it can prevent predators getting into the beaver lodge.
 If the water is not deep beavers will build dams to raise the water level of at the entrance of the beaver lodge.

 The dams are built with internal passages that allow overflows of water to drain through so that the structure of the dam is undamaged when there is excess water.
-Beaver dams are wider at the base and thinner at the top, and the top tilts upstream to resist the force of the current in the stream.
+Beaver dams are wider at the base and thinner at the top and the top tilts upstream to resist the force of the current in the stream.

-Dams are completed first by beavers, once it has flooded the desired area the beavers then move onto the construction of their lodge.
+Dams are completed first by beavers, once it has flooded the desired area the beavers then move onto construction of their lodge.

 Beaver lodges are large dome structures, with one or two underwater entrances leading to a chamber above the water covered in woodchips to help absorb water.
 They have a vent built into them to circulate fresh air into the chamber.
-Not all beavers build lodges, and they are only built if there are no suitable places to burrow into a lake or river bank.
+Not all beavers build lodges, they are only built if there are no suitable places to burrow into a lake or river bank.
 Beaver lodges are often located in the centre of the pond.

 There are both positives and negatives about beaver dams impact on the environment.
-Building them can have specific benefits on water quality, neutralising acidic run-off, acting as sediment traps and sinks for pollutants.
+Building them can have certain benefits on water quality, neutralising acidic run-off, acting as sediment traps and sinks for pollutants.
 Dams can also moderate irregular flow of a stream.
-However, sometimes increased water levels can cause flooding especially after torrential downpours.
+However, sometimes increased water levels can cause flooding especially after heavy downpours.
 Using wood as a building material can lead to deforestation of the inhabited area.

 Cancels out 'ditching effect' on water tables.